17 minute read time

 Retail customers want to receive frequent updates about their orders, promotions and sales, as well as other relevant offers.
 Automated emails are used to keep customers updated on purchases and account activity, and they’re often transactional or “triggered,” which means they’re sent because of something the customer did.

 Because of this, emails that are sent automatically based on a customer’s behavior have eight times more opens and clicks than any other type of email and can generate six times more revenue, according to Experian.
 Additionally, automated emails average 70.5% higher open rates and 152% higher click-through rates than other marketing messages, according to Epsilon Email Institute.
 Not only that, 75% of all email revenue is generated through transactional campaigns, rather than one-size-fits-all email blasts, according to the DMA.

 Email automation is no longer a nice-to-have feature; it’s a must-have.
 Plus, automation gives small teams the ability to build robust email marketing strategies without taking away from their other duties.

 Email automation helps marketers keep customers updated with the most pertinent information and can encourage them to make more purchases.
 Automated emails bring in the bacon, and retailers are set on getting a slice.

 From welcome emails to shipping notifications to requests for product reviews, there are plenty of ways that retailers can use email automation.

 Some of the most common automated emails in retail are:

 Here are some of the best ways retailers are using email automation:

 According to research, 96% of visitors to your website aren’t yet ready to buy.
-However, these people are interested in what you offer and may be desire to sign up for your email list, which is a much smaller commitment than handing over their money.
+However, these people are interested in what you offer and may want to sign up for your email list, which is a much smaller commitment than handing over their money.